SpoqenAI/dashboard/README.md

 - **Linting & Formatting**: This project uses ESLint for linting and Prettier (or ESLint-integrated Prettier) for code formatting.
   - Ensure your code adheres to the linting rules.
   - It's recommended to set up your editor to auto-format on save.
-  - You can typically run `pnpm lint` and `pnpm format` (if a format script is defined in `package.json`) to check and fix issues. <!-- TODO: Add lint/format scripts to package.json if not already present -->
+  - You can typically run `pnpm lint` and `pnpm format` (if a format script is defined in `package.json`) to check and fix issues.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.